 How the Alliance Works

-The Independent Brewers Alliance is 100% owned by its member brewers.
-Each member is an equal shareholder, and pays annual membership dues.
-A member-elected Board of Directors and member Advisory Council set the direction, including membership criteria, and the programs the alliance develops for its members.
-Because we know that you are busy, the day-to-day work of running the alliance is done by full-time, professional staff.
+The Independent Brewers Alliance is 100% owned by brewers who join as Member-Owners.
+Each Member-Owner is an equal shareholder, and pays annual membership dues.
+A member-elected Board of Directors and member Advisory Council set the direction, including membership criteria, and the savings programs the alliance develops.
+Because we know brewers are busy, the day-to-day work of running the alliance is done by a full-time, professional staff.

 Other Frequently Asked Questions